youngerheart/react-datagrid/README.md

 <DataGrid idProperty="id" dataSource={data} columns={columns} />
 ```

+##### Column showing/hiding

+When a column is shown/hidden, you can be notified using the `onColumnVisibilityChange` callback prop.

+ * `onColumnVisibilityChange`: Function(column, visibility)

+You can specify a column is visible/hidden with the following props on column objects:

+ * defaultVisible: Boolean
+ * visible: Boolean - controlled (which means you have to manually set column visibility when it changes, by using `onColumnVisibilityChange`)

+If you prefer to use the "hidden" alternatives, you can use `defaultHidden` and `hidden`.

 #####  Column reordering

 If you want to enable column reordering, just specify the `onColumnOrderChange` prop on the grid: